software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 >   // effect for fetching recommendations
 >   useEffect(() => {
->     if (selectedCategoryId) {
+>     if (selectedCategoryId !== "any") {
->       // If category is selected fetch categories from /api/categories/{id}/recommendations
+>       // If category is selected fetch recommendations from /api/categories/{id}/recommendations
 >     } else {
->       // If no category is selected fetch categories from /api/recommendations
+>       // If no category is selected fetch recommendations from /api/recommendations
 >     }
 >   }, [selectedCategoryId]); // Re-run the effect when selectedCategoryId changes
 >